All Episodes

 And as a result of that, what we're going to do is propose what we call incentive licensing.

-And with this, we're going to take away all of the voice frequencies from all except the highest classes of licenses to advance the next strip.
+And with this, we're going to take away all of the voice frequencies from all except the highest classes of license, the advanced and extra.

-They will not, you will not be able to operate on voice on anything but 160 meters and 10 meters and you cannot, you will not be able to operate voice on our main bands of 40, 80 and 20 meters and 15 meters.
+And you will not be able to operate voice on our main bands of 40, 80, and 20 meters and 15 meters.

-Well, the amateur world responded by tens of thousands of hands saying, I can't go down and take a new test.
+Well, the amateur world responded by tens of thousands of hams saying, I can't go down and take a new test.

 And so tens of thousands of them put their equipment up for sale for 10 cents on the dollar.